ramjam1215/RickAndMortyGame/README.md

 # RickAndMortyGame
+- Copyright &copy; by James Corcoran
-a basic 2D game made for iOS using Swift, Xcode, and the SpriteKit
+- A basic 2D game made for iOS using Swift, Xcode, and the SpriteKit